mendix/CommunityCommons/README.md

 *EncryptString* - Decrypts an AES encrypted string.
 The keylength should exactly be 16 characters (128 bit).
 (New in 2.4)

 *DecryptString* - Applies AES encryption to the value string using a symmetric key.
 The keylength should exactly be 16 characters (128 bit).
 (New in 2.4)

-GenerateHMAC_SHA256_hash - Generates and asymmetric hash using the HMAC_SHA256 hash algorithm (New in 2.4)
+*GenerateHMAC_SHA256_hash - Generates a base64 encoded asymmetric hash using the HMAC_SHA256 hash algorithm (New in 2.4)

+*GenerateHMAC_SHA256 - Generates a hexadecimal encoded asymmetric hash using the HMAC_SHA256 hash algorithm.

 *SubstringAfter* - Returns the substring of a string after the first occurence of a given separator.